ll7/paf21-1/components/carla_ros_bridge/README.md

 It supports features such as
 - loading a CARLA town
 - spawning a vehicle at a given position
-- amount of NPCs (vehicles, pedestrians) spawned
+- spawning a given amount of NPCs (vehicles, pedestrians)
-- specifying the driving rules
+- specifying whether to obey the driving rules
-- switching between competition / infinite driving mode

 The yaml file format looks like this: